JensForstmann/CSGO-PHP-TournamentMatchTracker/README.md

 * `--token`: "" (empty string)

 # MATCH INIT
 The following is an example how to init a match.
-It must be send to the script using the tcp socket.
+It must be sent to the script using the tcp socket.

 ```
 {